patrickpassosb/Kraken-DaD/tasks/029-npm-workspaces.md

 ### Real-Time Progress Tracking
 <!-- This is where you tell the AI agent to update progress as work is completed -->

-Track progress in commit/PR summary.
+Track progress in this task file.

 ---

 ## 11. File Structure & Organization

-No new code files planned; only documentation/reporting outputs.
+Modify: package.json, package-lock.json (if regenerated), docs/README if needed.

 ---